imgproxy/imgproxy/docs/generating_the_url_basic.md

 **Note:** Read about GIF support [here](./image_formats_support.md#gif-support).

 The extension part can be omitted.
-In this case, imgproxy will use `jpg` by default.
+In this case, imgproxy will use source image format as resulting one.
+If source image format is not supported as resulting, imgproxy will use `jpg`.
 You also can [enable WebP support detection](./configuration.md#webp-support-detection) to use it as default resulting format when possible.

 ### Example